 When NOAA was looking to augment their fleet of unmanned aircraft with a low-cost, air-deployed UAS able to sample kinematics and thermodynamics of the lower part of the boundary layer, they chose Black Swift’s S0 UAS.
-This aircraft is able to capture 3-dimensional wind measurements along with PTH measurements, sea surface temperature, and vehicle height from the water at lower altitudes.
+This aircraft is able to capture 3-dimensional wind measurements along with pressure, temperature, and humidity (PTH) measurements, sea surface temperature, and vehicle height from the water at lower altitudes.
 The Black Swift S0 is also rugged enough to enable sampling from the lowest and most dangerous regions of a tropical cyclone, a necessary capability as part of NOAA’s hurricane research initiative.

 Critical to the success of the S0 UAS platform was Black Swift’s ability to reduce the complexity and weight of the aircraft compared with existing platforms, offering an order of magnitude decrease in cost while maintaining endurance without sacrificing performance and measurement quality.
 These characteristics proved equally valuable to the United States Air Force in their search for a tactical weather drone able to autonomously conduct atmospheric profiling supporting more accurate cargo drops and improved localized weather forecasts for Air Force and Special Operations Forces.
 While NOAA required a tube-launch aircraft, the USAF required a vertical takeoff and landing aircraft.